Teaching and learning resources for UNM faculty

 Learn more about CTL

-The UNM Center for Teaching and Learning has many wonderful resources for faculty and students, from teaching reviews to peer tutoring services.
-Get to know five of their top resources in this video with Stephanie Spong, who leads CTL’s teaching support and digital learning efforts.
+The UNM Center for Teaching and Learning has many wonderful resources for faculty and students, from teaching reviews to peer tutoring services and more.
+Get to know more about five of their top resources in this video with Stephanie Spong, who leads CTL’s teaching support and digital learning efforts.

 Add student support from CTL to your curriculum

-CTL makes it easy for all instructors to build student support into their curriculum.
-Learn about five ways to do so in this video from CTL’s Interim Executive Director Stephanie Sanchez.
+CTL makes it easy for all instructors to build student support into their curriculum, including drop in and embedded tutoring; in-class learning strategy workshops; and writing workshops.
+Learn more about five ways to do so in this video from CTL’s Interim Executive Director Stephanie Sanchez.

 Learn about technology-enhanced classrooms